Policies

 • Making satisfactory academic progress as defined by LWTech's Satisfactory Academic Progress Policy (see below).

-• Not be in default on any student loans (in order to be eligible for federal aid), or owing a refund on any grants.
+• Not be in default on any student loans, or owing a refund on any grants.

 • A high school diploma or equivalent (such as a GED diploma or certificate) is generally required to receive aid; however, students without a high school diploma or equivalent may receive aid under certain conditions if they are otherwise eligible and meet "Ability to Benefit" requirements (successful completion of at least six regular program credits).